Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 No Steam/Game Pass parity claim is made.

-A regression pass is selective by design.
+A regression testing workflow is selective by design.
 Coverage is driven by risk: what is most likely to have been impacted, what is most expensive if broken, and what must remain stable for the build to be trusted.

-I start every regression cycle with a repeatable “golden-path smoke” because it prevents wasted time.
-If the baseline is unstable, deeper testing is noise.
+I start every regression testing cycle with a repeatable golden-path smoke testing baseline because it prevents wasted time.
+Smoke testing in regression testing acts as a quick stability check before deeper testing begins.
+If the baseline is unstable, everything that follows is noise.

-In this Sworn pass, the baseline line was BL-SMOKE-01: cold launch → main menu → gameplay → quit to desktop → relaunch → main menu.
-I also include a quick sanity listen for audio cutouts during this flow.
+In this regression testing example, the baseline line was BL-SMOKE-01: cold launch → main menu → gameplay → quit to desktop → relaunch → main menu.
+I also include a quick sanity check for audio cutouts during this flow.

-The golden path includes the most common player actions (launch, play, quit, resume).
-If those are unstable, you will get cascading failures that masquerade as unrelated defects.
+The golden path covers the most common player actions (launch, play, quit, resume).
+If these baseline checks fail, regression testing results become unreliable due to cascading failures that appear unrelated.

-For this project I used SteamDB patch notes as an external oracle: SWORN 1.0 Patch #3 (v1.0.3.1111), 13 Nov 2025.
-That does not mean I assumed those changes were present on PC Game Pass.
+In this regression testing example, I scoped regression testing using a risk-based testing approach driven by change signals.
+For this project, I used SteamDB patch notes as an external oracle: SWORN 1.0 Patch #3 (v1.0.3.1111), 13 Nov 2025.
+This does not mean I assumed those changes were present on PC Game Pass.

-Instead, I used the patch notes as a change signal to decide where to probe for side effects on the Game Pass build.
-This is especially useful when you have no internal access, no studio data, and no changelog for your platform.
+Instead, I used the patch notes as a change signal to guide regression testing scope and decide where to probe for side effects on the Game Pass build.
+This approach is useful when working in manual QA without internal access, studio data, or platform-specific changelogs.

-Regression outcomes: pass vs not applicable (with evidence)
+Regression testing results: pass vs not applicable (with evidence)

-My Regression Matrix lines are written to be auditable.
-Each line includes a direct check, a side-effect check, a clear outcome, and an evidence link.
-That keeps results reviewable and prevents “I think it’s fine” reporting.
+In this regression testing example, my regression testing matrix is structured to be auditable and easy to review.
+Each line in the matrix includes a direct check, a side-effect check, a clear outcome, and an evidence link.
+This keeps regression testing results traceable and prevents “I think it’s fine” reporting.

 - Save / Continue integrity: BL-SAVE-01